 Decades later, the school where Peterson had worked as a custodian was renamed after him.
-This is just one of many stories from the Reconstruction Era that are missing from the textbooks.
+This is just one of many stories from the Reconstruction Era that are missing from most textbooks.
 Note that,

 On a per capita and absolute basis, more African Americans were elected to public office during the period from 1865 to 1880 than at any other time in U.S. history.
 These legislatures brought in programs of public benefit such as universal public education.